saraswathikarthikeyan/OnlineShopping/README.md

 $ Inside the folder, open the solution file "OnlineShopping.sln" in the in Visual Studio

-$ Run the project - press the functional key : F5 (or)
+$ To Run the project - press the functional key : F5 (or)
                   - Debug -> Start debugging

-$ Console window will be prompted to ask the input from the user.
+$ Console window will be prompted and ask for input from the user.

-$ provide the input to view the output.
+$ Provide the input to view the output.

 ## Example use
 $ Enter the uer budget : 3